Why become a nursing associate?

 - You’re passionate about caring for other people

-Nursing associates work as a vital part of the wider nursing team – this important new role sits between health and care assistants and registered nurses.
+Nursing Associates work as a vital part of the wider nursing team and this important role helps to bridge care between Healthcare Support Workers and Registered Nurses.
+The fundamental focus of the role is to deliver care for patients and the public.

-Training includes a mixture of hands on experience in the workplace, supported by learning in the classroom.
+Nursing associate training includes a mixture of hands on experience within the workplace, supported by some learning in the classroom

 At the end of your training you’ll have a foundation degree, and once you register with the Nursing and Midwifery Council, you’ll become a fully registered nursing associate.

-Nursing associates work in many different health and care settings, including hospitals, care homes, general practice and in the community.
+Nursing Associates work in many different health and care settings, including hospitals, care homes, learning disabilities, general practice and in the community.
+Listen in on some of our Nursing Associate case studies.